-USD/CAD forex chart with support and resistance lines marked on it.
+USD/CAD graph with support and resistance lines marked.
 Click to enlarge:

 USD/CAD Technical Analysis

-- For a broad view of the major events this week, read the Forex Weekly Forecast.
+- For a broad view of all the week’s major event in all currencies, read the forex weekly outlook.

-- For the Euro, read the EUR/USD Outlook.
+- For the Euro, read the EUR USD Forecast.

-- For the British Pound, check out the GBP/USD Outlook
+- For the British Pound, look into the GBP/USD forecast.

-- For the Australian dollar, read the AUD/USD Outlook.
+- For the Australian dollar, read the AUD/USD forecast.